 -

-In the Instance Usage Overview area, you can view billing-related statistics for each instance, such as reported data volume, written data volume, and archived storage volume.
+In the Instance Usage Overview area, view billing-related statistics for each instance, such as reported data volume, written data volume, and archived storage volume.

 -

-Recommendation: Sort by Custom Metric Reported Volume (Millions) or Custom Metric Written Volume (GB) in descending order to identify the top N instances with the highest metric ingestion.
+Recommendation: Sort by Custom Metric Reported Volume (Millions) or Custom Metric Written Volume (GB) in descending order to find the instances with the highest metric ingestion.

 The Instance Usage Overview panel displays usage data for each instance in a table.
-In addition to columns related to custom metrics, it also includes columns such as Instance ID, Instance Name, Region, Basic Metric Reported Volume (Millions), and Basic Metric Written Volume (GB).
-You can use this information to compare basic and custom metric usage across instances.
+In addition to custom metric columns, the table includes Instance ID, Instance Name, Region, Basic Metric Reported Volume (Millions), and Basic Metric Written Volume (GB).
+Use this information to compare basic and custom metric usage across instances.

 -

 Reported data volume and written data volume are two different billing methods for data ingestion into a Prometheus instance.
 You can choose one of these methods.
-Typically, a high reported data volume corresponds to a high written data volume.
+A high reported data volume typically corresponds to a high written data volume.
 For more information, see Billing overview.

 2. Analyze by job

-After analyzing usage by instance, drill down into high-usage instances to identify which jobs generate the most data.
+After analyzing usage by instance, drill down into high-usage instances to identify the jobs that generate the most data.

 -